Trace Reconstruction with Language Models: Experiments

-\citet{Antkowiak2020LowCorrection} report that error probabilities vary by position within the sequence, making this dataset well-suited for evaluating whether fine-tuning a model pretrained on synthetic data can adapt to real-world error statistics.
-For example, the insertion probability increases toward the end of the sequence, reaching up to \( p_\mathrm{I} = 0.3 \), compared to the dataset-wide average of \( p_\mathrm{I} = 0.057 \).

-We construct our fine-tuning dataset by clustering traces by sequence index, discarding traces with index errors.
-This provides a simple and efficient clustering method.
-Although more advanced approaches (e.g., the similarity-based method from~\citet{10.1093/bioinformatics/btv053}) could reduce failure rates, our goal is to compare the relative performance of reconstruction methods.
+We construct our fine-tuning dataset by clustering traces by sequence index and discarding traces with index errors.
+More advanced clustering methods~\citep{10.1093/bioinformatics/btv053} could further reduce failure rates, but our goal is to compare the relative performance of reconstruction methods.

-After clustering, we split the dataset into 80\% train, 10\% validation, and 10\% test clusters.
-We divide clusters with more than ten traces into smaller subclusters to ensure that each example fits within our pretrained model’s context window.

-For validation and test sets, we precompute fixed subclusters by repeatedly sampling a size between 2 and 10, then selecting that many traces without replacement until fewer than two remain, which are discarded.
-This yields 15{,}490 validation and 15{,}843 test examples.

-During training, we apply the same sampling step but sample only one subcluster per example in each epoch, using the 12{,}910 train examples whose cluster size can exceed 10.
-Dynamically sampling subclusters increases training diversity by generating more combinations of noisy reads, effectively augmenting the data.

-To prevent data leakage, we remove any traces in the train and validation sets that are too close to a ground-truth sequence in the test set, measured by Levenshtein distance.
-Given a sequence length \( L = 60 \) and estimated error probabilities \( p_\mathrm{I} = 0.057 \), \( p_\mathrm{D} = 0.060 \), and \( p_\mathrm{S} = 0.026 \), the expected number of edit operations per trace is \( L \times (p_\mathrm{I} + p_\mathrm{D} + p_\mathrm{S}) = 8.58 \).
-We set a conservative threshold and remove all traces from the train (30{,}109 of 720{,}635) and validation (3{,}861 of 91{,}267) sets whose Levenshtein distance to any test-set ground-truth sequence lies between 5 and 13, discarding any clusters with fewer than two remaining reads (2 in the training, 1 in the validation set).

-For the non-deep learning baselines and our pretrained TReconLM model, we apply an additional preprocessing step to the test set that removes trailing C bases from all traces to improve performance.
-During library preparation, a C-rich tail is artificially added to each sequence for chemical reasons.
-Under normal conditions, this tail remains outside the typical 60-base sequencing window.
-However, a high deletion rate during synthesis can shift the C-rich tail into the window, making it visible in the traces.
-For fine-tuning, we do not apply this preprocessing step to allow the models to learn and adapt to the dataset's error characteristics.

-We fine-tune the pretrained TReconLM model and the deep learning baselines from Appendix~\ref{sec:additional_results_ids}, all of which were trained on synthetic data to reconstruct sequences of length \( L = 60 \).
-TReconLM is fine-tuned using a compute budget of \( 1 \times 10^{18} \) FLOPs, and the baselines are fine-tuned on the same dataset for an equivalent number of steps.
-See Table~\ref{params} for hyperparameters and training details for TReconLM, and Appendix~\ref{app:baseline_params} for the baselines.